polonel/trudesk/README.md

 <br />

 ### Open Source Help Desk - Simply Organized.
-Quickly resolve issues & task with an easy to use solution.
+Quickly resolve issues & task with an easy-to-use solution.
 Built with one goal in mind, to keep work loads organized and simple. **This is the source for Trudesk Self-Hosted**, the community edition of Trudesk. **For the more comprehensive, cloud-hosted version, please see Trudesk Cloud at <a href="http://trudesk.io">Trudesk.io</a>.**

 <p align="center">
     <img src="https://files.trudesk.io/hero-td-right.png" />
 </p>

 ### Online Demo
-An online demo is live with fake data at <a href="http://docker.trudesk.io">http://docker.trudesk.io</a>. <br />
+An online demo is live with demo data at [http://docker.trudesk.io](http://docker.trudesk.io) <br />
 <sub>**Note: demo data resets every two hours**<sub>
 ``` text
 Username: demo.user